mayerrobert/jmurmel/murmel-langref.md

     (write   obj  print-escape-p?) -> t
     (writeln obj? print-escape-p?) -> t
     (lnwrite obj? print-escape-p?) -> t

+`read` w/o an argument will throw an error when encountering EOF.
+If an optional argument was given then EOF does not throw an error but the given argument is returned, e.g.:

+    C:\> echo (read)| java -jar lambda\target\jmurmel.jar
+    Error: read: EOF
+    error occurred in line 1:1..1:5: (read)

+but

+    C:\> echo (read 'xyxxy)| java -jar lambda\target\jmurmel.jar ==> xyxxy

 `write` accepts an optional boolean argument `print-escape-p`.
 `writeln` and `lnwrite` accept an optional argument `obj`